Is Romania safe?

 Source: Vision of Humanity

-Therefore, despite everything that is going on in the world, Romania remains one of the safest countries in Central and Eastern Europe, with a crime rate below the European average.
-The level of corruption stays nevertheless high, unfortunately, prompted by the population as well, who looks for quick fixes against bureaucracy.
-To avoid incidents, you should always request legal justification along with evidence and not encourage those who represent authority to find a solution outside the law.
+As a result, despite what is going on in the globe, Romania remains one of the safest countries in Central and Eastern Europe, with a crime rate lower than the European average.
+However, the amount of corruption remains high, fueled by the population's need for quick combats against bureaucracy.
+To avoid incidents, always request legal rationale and evidence, and never encourage those in positions of responsibility to seek solutions outside of the law.

 Roads, public transport and driving in Romania

-Traveling to Romania can be done by booking a flight to Bucharest Otopeni or to one of the cities in Romania that you wish to visit first like Cluj Napoca, Iasi, Sibiu, or Timisoara.
+Travelling to Romania can be done by booking a flight to Bucharest Otopeni or one of the cities in Romania that you wish to visit first like Cluj Napoca, Iasi, Sibiu, or Timisoara.

 For public transport in Romania, we recommend using buses more than trains.
-The last ones often have delays and the night trains even if are safety takes with 30%-40% more time.
+The last ones often have delays and the night trains even if are safe take 30%-40% more time.

-Traveling around the country is quite safe; however, Romania is lacking when talking about road infrastructure.
+Travelling around the country is quite safe; however, Romania is lacking when talking about road infrastructure.
 The road conditions in Romania, if compared with other infrastructural developed countries, are lacking.
-Most of the main roads that are linking the main cities are quite small, and they pass through lots of little villages; therefore, traffic gems exist sometimes.
+Most of the main roads that link the main cities are quite small, and they pass through lots of little villages; therefore, traffic gems exist sometimes.

 If you decide to rent a car and drive in Romania, please take into consideration the following advice: